Deploy the Firewall Management Center Virtual on KVM

 The day0.iso file must be available during first boot.

-If you deploy with a Day 0 configuration file, the process allows you to perform the entire initial setup for the management center virtual appliance.
+If you deploy with a Day 0 configuration file, the process allows you to perform the entire initial setup for the Firewall Management Center Virtual appliance.
 You can specify:

 • EULA acceptance